haldiskin/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---
+about: Suggest an idea for this project
+assignees: '@visormatt'
+labels: '🏗️ enhancement'
 name: Feature request
-about: Suggest an idea for this project
 title: '🤩 Feature Title'
-labels: '🏗️ enhancement'
-assignees: ''
 ---

 **Is your feature request related to a problem?
 Please describe.**